raearnold/vww-images-for-web/README.md

 [Gimp](http://www.gimp.org/) is a well-known free Photoshop alternative that runs on Windows, Mac, and Linux.

-[Gimpshop](http://www.gimpshop.com/) a Photoshop look-a-like port of Gimp, also free.
+[Gimpshop](http://www.gimpshop.com/) is a Photoshop look-a-like port of Gimp, also free.

-[Affinity Photo (Beta)](https://affinity.serif.com/en-gb/photo/) a new photo editing program for OSX.
+[Affinity Photo (Beta)](https://affinity.serif.com/en-gb/photo/) is a new photo editing program for OSX.
 Free in beta.

-[Pixelmator](http://www.pixelmator.com/mac/try/) one of the best rated Mac alternatives to Photoshop.
+[Pixelmator](http://www.pixelmator.com/mac/try/) is one of the best rated Mac alternatives to Photoshop.
 Free 30-day trial, $29.99 after.

 Remember: keep aspect ratio and intended device in mind when resizing or cropping an image.